stajichlab/FGMP/README.md

 FGMP (Fungal Gene Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner a set of high quality gene models from fungal genome assembly.
-The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is espected to represent a realistic snapshot of fungal diversity.
+The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is expected to represent a realistic snapshot of fungal diversity.
 This approach is likely to capture homologs from any fungal genome.
 FMP is based on 593 protein markers and 172 genomic DNA markers are conserved in fungi.